acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image-inline.html url="/assets/wr/110v2/pre2.jpeg" description="Tripod adapter screwed in" %}
 </div>

 Next, remove the Lomograflok's dark-slide.
 Then carefully slide your Lomograflok into the 3D printed bracket, with the buttons towards the open side.
-The short arm of the bracket should be on the bottom of the Lomograflok, and the tripod hole should roughly align with the hole in the bracket.
+The tripod hole on the bottom of the Lomograflok should roughly align with the hole on top of the bracket.
 Don't worry if they don't 100% align, when you screw things together, everything will be pulled into the correct position, so go ahead and screw the bracket to the Lomograflok using the shorter 1/4" tripod screw (don't over-tighten).

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110v2/16.jpeg" description="Remember to remove the darkslide, and then slide the Lomograflok into the holder" %}
 {% include image-inline.html url="/assets/wr/110v2/17.jpeg" description="Align the top holes" %}
 </div>

 Next, rest the Lomograflok and bracket on the lip around the camera.
 Now roughly align the hole in the bottom of the bracket with the camera's tripod hole and screw them together using the longer 1/4" screw.
 Once again, this should gently pull everything into the correct position.
-It should be secure, but still be careful with it as the top cover isn't in place and it plays quite a big part in keeping things where they should be.
+It should be secure, but still be careful with it as the top cover and left grip isn't in place and they play quite a big part in keeping things where they should be.

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110v2/18.jpeg" description="Screw the bracket onto the camera" %}